 The Port currently contracts with CHI to manage BHICC, World Trade Center Seattle and the various Extension Premises under three separate management agreements.
 Port staff proposes to consolidate the three management agreements under one comprehensive management agreement collectively known as the Conference and Event Centers Management Agreement (CECMA).
 This agreement is to be negotiated with the successful proposer selected through a national, two-step Request for Qualifications/Request for Proposals process coordinated by the Port's Central Procurement Office.
-The RFQ/RFP approach was chosen to maximize competition among proposers and allow for the broadest opportunity for response by potential operators without a major investment of time and energy in the first phase (RFQ).
-After review of qualifications, a targeted cohort of operators will be invited to submit more extensive proposals.
+The RFQ/RFP approach was chosen to maximize competition among proposers and allow for the broadest opportunity for response by potential managers without a major investment of time and energy in the first phase (RFQ).
+After review of qualifications, a targeted cohort of managers will be invited to submit more extensive proposals.
 Those proposals will include marketing and staffing plans, management fee structure, and how best to utilize the Port's investments within the facilities.

-Staff retained an outside consultant, the Conference Center Consulting Group, to assist in developing the RFQ/RFP.
-Staff expects to ask for authorization to proceed with negotiation and execution of the new Conference and Event Center Management Agreement later this summer.
-The consultant will also assist with RFP response evaluation, due diligence and agreement negotiation to make sure the agreement reflects current industry standards and best protects and promote the interest of the Port.
+Staff retained an outside consultant, the Conference Center Consulting Group, to assist in developing the content of RFQ/RFP.
+The consultant will also assist with RFP response evaluation, due diligence, and with the negotiations of the management agreement to make sure that the agreement reflects current industry standards, aligns the interests of the manager with the interests of the Port, allows flexibility and control for the Port, and protects and promotes the interests of the Port.